aherbay/erpscope/README.md

   library(erpscope) # loading again
 ```

-## Specification of the R dataframe:
+## Data specifications

+Your dataframe should have:
 * one column named Voltage
 * one column named Subject
 * one column named Time